Over 300 charged from more than 40 states: What we know about the "unprecedented" Capitol riot arrests

 How many have served in the military?

-Of the veterans, 12 have served in the U.S. Marines, eight served in the Army, two served in the Navy and one served in the Air Force.
+Of the veterans, 12 have served in the U.S. Marines, 10 served in the Army, two served in the Navy and two served in the Air Force.

 The Army Reserve shared the following statement with CBS News: "The U.S. Army Reserve takes all allegations of Soldier or Army civilian involvement in extremist groups seriously and will address this issue in accordance with Army regulations and the Uniform Code of Military Justice to ensure due process.
 Extremist ideologies and activities directly oppose our values and beliefs and those who subscribe to extremism have no place in our ranks."